uninstallio/android-sdk/README.md

 <string name="notiphi_app_token">TOKEN_GIVEN_BY_UNINSTALL_SEPARATELY</string>
 <string name="notiphi_app_secret">APP_SECRET_GIVEN_BY_UNINSTALL_SEPARATELY</string>
 ```
-Note: Drop a mail to android-dev-support@uninstall.io to get the app_token and app_secret for your app.
+Note: If you do not have the token and secret then please drop a mail to android-dev-support@uninstall.io to get these credentials for your app.

 ####Push Notification Configuration
-If you have an existing push notification configured for your app, then
+If you are using your own or a third party push notification facility for your app, then

 a) Add the following line to string.xml file of your project

 ```
 <string name="vendor_gcm_sender_id" translatable="false">YOUR_GCM_SENDER_ID </string>
 ```
+You can get this from your Google Console or your third party push provider.

-b) Change the GCM registration function call in your java file as mentioned below.
+b) Change your GCM registration related function call in your java file as mentioned below.

 ```
 gcm.register(YOUR_GCM_SENDER_ID+","+Constants.GCM_SENDER_ID);